abstract gray background

 The U.S. Food and Drug Administration (FDA) has granted 26 novel drug approvals to date in 2022, moving at a remarkably slower pace than 2020 and 2021, which yielded 53 and 50 approvals, respectively.
 In the third year of the COVID-19 pandemic, we also see the virus’s lingering effect on industry operations.

-PPD, Thermo Fisher Scientific’s clinical research business, surveyed more than 150 biotech and biopharma leaders this year to assess trends in the drug development industry, yielding data we’ll cite throughout this blog.
+The PPD™ clinical research business of Thermo Fisher Scientific surveyed more than 150 biotech and biopharma leaders this year to assess trends in the drug development industry, yielding data we’ll cite throughout this blog.
 Nine in 10 respondents reported that the pandemic altered their drug development strategy, with new priorities and collaborative approaches shaping how organizations proceed today.

 As biopharma and biotech companies adapt to these lasting effects and adopt new advancements in drug development processes, 2023 will be a season of growth and change for the field.